 The treasured sound of all of my children, together, laughing and getting to know one another is a gift I never thought I would be given.
 No other gift could be as sweet for a mother.
 I have never felt such completeness as I did watching my little butterfly talking with my parents, my husband, my in-laws, my sister, and my nieces and nephews.
 I don’t know where our story will take us next, as I could never have predicted such a beautiful moment as this.
 I do know this- I could never appreciate the light without experiencing such darkness.
 For the first time in my life, I can say my heart is whole!”

 This story was submitted to Love What Matters by Gina Crotts.
 Follow her on Instagram here.
 Visit her website here.
-Submit your story here.
-For our best love stories, subscribe to our free email newsletter.
+Do you have a similar experience?
+We’d like to hear your important journey.
+Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.